abichoi/Git_Tutorial/README.md

 git push
 ```
 ### If conflicts happen
-1. Edit the confliced files and edit them
+1. Edit the conflicted files.
 2. Then:
 ```bash
 git add <conflicted-file>